brandonlind/varscan_pipeline/README.md

 ---

-I HAVE NOT UPDATED ANYTHING BELOW HERE TO REFLECT THE BCFTOOLS PIPELINE (except help menu)
+I HAVE NOT UPDATED ANYTHING BELOW HERE TO REFLECT THE BCFTOOLS PIPELINE

 ---
 ## Pipeline workflow